 You can also take a "plug" of your soil.
 Use a soil core sampler to pull a four to six inch plug or use a shovel to cut a thin section of soil (you can replace it like a divot), and examine the soil yourself.
 From the sample, you can observe how your soil and plants interact, how deep roots grow, and how dark brown, moist and crumbly the topsoil is.

-For a list of local laboratories that can test the amount of sand, silt and clay in your soil, call the Washington State University/King County Extension at 206-205-3100 and ask for fact sheet No. 508.
+For a list of local laboratories that can test the amount of sand, silt and clay in your soil, call Kevin Wright at the King County/Washington State University Extension at 206-263-1919 and ask for fact sheet No. 508.

 Improving soil health